skip to Main Content

 TNPA was a leading voice in the effort to enact this important deduction.

-Toward the middle of last year, it appeared the package of 27 expired tax provisions, including the Universal Charitable Deduction, which expired on December 31, 2021, would be passed by Congress.
+In late 2022, it appeared the package of 27 expired tax provisions, including the Universal Charitable Deduction, which expired on December 31, 2021, would be passed by Congress.
 Unfortunately, Congress could not come to closure on the package, leaving us without any Universal Charitable Deduction.
 A real frustration for nonprofits!

 The level of the universal deduction in the legislation is more of an “aspirational” number, with the immediate focus again being on reinstating the deduction at $600 for married couples and $300 for single filers as was the case when the current legislation expired on December 31, 2021.
 Over the long term, TNPA’s ultimate goal is to eventually increase the size of the deduction from the $600/$300 level, and importantly, make it permanent.